Netherlands: Dutch Republic (1581–1795)

 From 1672 to 1712, the Republic, led by William III of Orange and Anthonie Heinsius would regularly clash with France in what some historians have come to call the Forty Years' War.
 In the Nine Years' War and the War of the Spanish Succession, the Republic was at the centre of anti-French coalitions.
 The Dutch ultimately successfully defended the Spanish Netherlands, established a barrier there, and their troops proved central to the alliance which halted French territorial expansion in Europe until a new cycle began in 1792 with the French Revolutionary Wars.
 However, the wars left them effectively bankrupt, and inflicted permanent damage on the Dutch merchant navy; while they remained the dominant economic power in the Far East, Britain took over as the pre-eminent global commercial and maritime power.
 Between 1590 and 1713, the Dutch army had been one of Europe's largest and most capable armies.
-However, following the conclusion of the War of the Spanish Succession, other major powers such as Prussia, Austria, Britain, and Russia significantly expanded their military forces.
+However, after the conclusion of the War of the Spanish Succession, other major powers, such as Prussia, Austria, Britain, and Russia, significantly expanded their military forces.
 The Republic struggled to match these developments, and gradually assumed the status of a mid-tier power.
 However, historians have sometimes overstated the extent of this decline, especially when considering the period up to the 1750s.